Theory of post-jamming rigidity in feedback-regulated cellular packings: Affine and excess-mode mechanics Affine and excess-mode mechanics

 In the low-pressure strong-feedback limit, these reduce to

 up to the small cutoff and no-feedback compression corrections.

 In the strong-feedback limit, $G_2$ approaches the finite plateau of Eq.~\eqref{eqS:G2plateau} while $P_2$ vanishes exponentially as in Eq.~\eqref{eqS:P2scaling}.
 The ratio $G_2/P_2$ therefore diverges as $P_0\to 0$.
-Figure~\ref{figS:mechanicspaired}(\textbf{B}) shows this divergence in the simulation data.
+Fig.~\ref{figS:mechanicspaired}(\textbf{B}) shows this divergence in the simulation data.

-The confluency pressure scale used in the Letter can be estimated by affinely compressing a monodisperse packing from $\phi_J\simeq0.84$ to $\phi=1$.
+The confluence pressure scale used in the main text can be estimated by affinely compressing a monodisperse packing from $\phi_J\simeq0.84$ to $\phi=1$.
 This gives